Genus Zero Kashiwara-Vergne Solutions from Braids

 \subsection{Operad and moperad maps from KV solutions}

-A map of completed operads $\varphi: \hPaB \to \SAut$ is uniquely determined by its values on the generators of $\hPaB$ described in~\cref{thm: presentation pab}.
-A collection of such values defines an operad map if, and only if, it satisfies the relations \eqref{eqn:P}, \eqref{eqn:H1}, and \eqref{eqn:H2} in $\SAut$.
-The following theorem shows that every symmetric KV solution $F \in \solkv^{\tau}(2)$ gives rise to such a map $\varphi_F: \hPaB \to \SAut$.
+By \cref{thm: presentation pab}, a map of completed operads $\varphi:\hPaB\to \SAut$ is determined by its values on the generators $R^{1,2}$ and $\Phi^{1,2,3}$, and these values define an operad map if and only if they satisfy the relations \eqref{eqn:P}, \eqref{eqn:H1}, and \eqref{eqn:H2} in $\SAut$.
+The next theorem shows that every symmetric KV solution determines such a map.